HosseinOutward/Simple_Turing_Machine/README.md

 Class descriptions:

-  MachineProcesses: causing transition from one state to another
+  +MachineProcesses: causing transition from one state to another

-  TapeType: representing the tape
+  +TapeType: representing the tape

-  MachinesLibrary: grabs machine data (transition function, state names, etc.)
+  +MachinesLibrary: grabs machine data (transition function, state names, etc.)

-  TransitionMap and dataSet: classes to simplify the data storage process
+  +TransitionMap and dataSet: classes to simplify the data storage process

 -------------------

 To-do:
-  edit MachinesLibrary so to grab data from external source
+  +edit MachinesLibrary so to grab data from external source

-  make the whole process more efficient
+  +make the whole process more efficient